yabeda-rb/yabeda/README.md

     end
     ```

+  4. Setup general tags what will be added to all metrics
+    ```ruby
+    Yabeda.configure do
+      general_tag :rails_environment, 'production'
+    end
+    ```

-  4. See the docs for the adapter you're using
+  5. See the docs for the adapter you're using
-  5. Enjoy!
+  6. Enjoy!

 ## Roadmap (aka TODO or Help wanted)